developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/remotenotification/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 The vibration time in milliseconds.
 Default value is assigned to 0.
 If the pattern array is null, this time will be used; otherwise pattern takes precedence.
 The supported values are 0 ms to 2550 ms. Behavior is undefined for any other value.
+Note: Supported values are 0ms to 300000ms for External Vibrator.

 ####Access